shashial/yubikey-test/README.md

 # GitHub Actions - Commit Signature Verification

-A modular GitHub Action that verifies commits are signed with ED25519-SK or ECDSA-SK algorithms.
+A modular GitHub Action that inspects commit signatures and reports whether hardware-backed ED25519-SK/ECDSA-SK (SSH) or vetted GPG keys were used.

 ## 🎯 Purpose

-This action ensures that all commits in your repository are signed using hardware security keys (YubiKey, etc.) with either:
+This action surfaces signature metadata for every commit (push or PR) so reviewers can see whether hardware security keys (YubiKey, etc.) were used.
+It highlights the algorithms encountered and matches GPG fingerprints against an allow list.
+Specifically, it tells you when a commit was signed with:
 - **ED25519-SK** algorithm (SSH or GPG)
 - **ECDSA-SK** algorithm (SSH or GPG)